kvakvs/gluonvm1/README.md

 Features used in code can be configured at compile time when you want to squeeze VM into a particularly small platform.

-## emulator/
+# The emulator

 C++ implementation of minimalistic BEAM virtual machine.
+Located in `emulator/`.
 Has simple configurable feature settings in `include/g_FEATURES.h` (like distribution, float, bignum support etc).
+Note that (temporarily) some #define are duplicated as constants.

+## Building

 Requires CMake, Clang (probably will work with GCC too?).

-Run `make` in emulator/ directory. `CMakeLists.txt` work with QtCreator as IDE not to mention cmake supporting host of other IDEs.
+Run `make` in `emulator/` directory. `CMakeLists.txt` will also work as a project with QtCreator IDE not to mention that CMake supports plenty of other IDEs (run `cmake` to see list of supported IDE, see `cmake_linux.sh` to get hint how to create a project for your IDE).

 # Features (Done)